MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-etw-and-power-management.md

 For more details, see [Guided Help: Get a detailed Power Efficiency Diagnostics Report](https://support.microsoft.com/topic/guided-help-get-a-detailed-power-efficiency-diagnostics-report-for-your-computer-in-windows-7-3f6ce138-fc04-7648-089a-854bcf332810).

-For more about Windows power management and the PowerCfg tool, see [Powercfg Command-Line Options](/windows-hardware/design/device-experiences/powercfg-command-line-options).
+For more about Windows power management and the PowerCfg tool, see [Powercfg Command-Line Options](/windows-hardware/design/device-experiences/powercfg-command-line-options), including the **[/energy](windows-hardware/design/device-experiences/powercfg-command-line-options#energy)** parameter.

 ## Related articles